Cocoa: Co-Planning and Co-Execution with AI Agents: Cocoa: System Walkthrough and Implementation

-The initial plan included steps for brainstorming relevant topics, searching for papers, and making connections between papers (e.g., Figure~\ref{fig:agent-start}). \name wants to assign tasks that are relatively low risk but high effort to the agent, such as searching for papers and expanding on some of her preliminary ideas, and keep tasks requiring higher-level thinking and deep research expertise to herself, such as identifying papers that can seed deeper exploration and surfacing connections between papers.
-To do so, she uses the \textbf{step assignment toggle} (Figure \ref{fig:agent-user-steps}) to assign the step to herself (a ``user step'') or the agent (an ``agent step'').
-User steps are highlighted in blue.
-When executing the plan, the agent will automatically attempt agent steps but will request \name's input on user steps.
+The initial plan included steps for brainstorming relevant topics, searching for papers, and making connections between papers (Figure~\ref{fig:agent-start}).
+To balance between effort and control, \name uses the \textbf{step assignment toggle} (Figure \ref{fig:teaser-detailed} B\&C, Figure \ref{fig:agent-start} right) to assign tasks that are relatively low risk but high effort to the agent, such as searching for papers and expanding on some of her preliminary ideas.
+In contrast, she assigned tasks that were more consequential or required higher-level thinking to herself, such as identifying seed papers for the agent to explore more broadly or making insightful connections between multiple papers.